monocurl/quarve_book/src/intro.md

 ## Design Principles
 We designed Quarve to satisfy the core principles:

-1. *Multithreaded* Quarve extends rust's fearless concurrency to multithreaded app development.
+1. **Multithreaded** Quarve extends Rust's fearless concurrency to multithreaded app development.
-2. *Declarative* We aim to make the syntax of Quarve convenient to read, without overly relying on macros.
+2. **Declarative** We aim to make the syntax of Quarve convenient to read, without overly relying on macros.
 Quarve also follows the pattern of composability, allowing for reusable and easy-to-understand code.
-3. *Rust-first* As opposed to being a port of a UI library designed for another language, Quarve is built around the features that define rust: monomorphism, thread safety, advanced types, speed, and more.
+3. **Rust-first** As opposed to being a port of a UI library designed for another language, Quarve is built around the features that define Rust: monomorphism, thread safety, advanced types, speed, and more.
-4. *Native* Quarve views are native-backed, avoiding web browsers and gpu renderers.
+4. **Native** Quarve views are native-backed, avoiding web browsers and gpu renderers.
    This allows for small installation size and memory footprint.
-5. *Fast* We do not use virtual doms and aim for minimal overheard compared to a fully native application
+5. **Fast** We do not use virtual doms and aim for minimal overheard compared to a fully native application
    (there is still have some work to do).

 Currently, Quarve is implemented for macOS, Windows and Linux.
 There are lots of features that are yet to be added,